yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_user_access.md

 ## Manage admin users

 When logging into the Policy Studio or API Gateway Manager, you must enter the user credentials stored in the local admin user store to connect to the API Gateway server instance.
-Admin users are responsible for managing API Gateway instances using the gateway management APIs.
+Admin users are responsible for managing API Gateway instances using the API Gateway management APIs.
 To manage admin users, click the **Settings** > **Admin Users** tab in the API Gateway Manager.

 ### Admin user privileges